Shahjalal University of Science and Technology: Ranking and reputation

 In 2016, SUST ranked as the top research university in Bangladesh (610th in the world) by Scopus-SCImago institution ranking.
 In 2019, it ranked 337th in Asia and 610th in the world among 3,471 higher educational institutions.
-SUST ranked at 445th for research and 493rd for innovation in the world.
+SUST ranked 445th for research and 493rd for innovation in the world.
 It ranked 1st in 2015 and 3rd in 2021 among all universities in Bangladesh by Webometrics.

 In 2018, the team from SUST became the world champion of NASA Space Apps Challenge among 1,395 local winning teams from around the world.
 In the International Theoretical Physics Olympiad 2019, seven teams from SUST got place among finalist 88 and achieved 15th spot in the world (highest individual achievement of an Asian University).
-Due to pioneering contributions in science and technology, the university is often referred as Stanford of the east.
+Due to pioneering contributions in science and technology, the university is often referred as the Stanford of the east.

+In 2025, The QS World University Rankings ranked the university 342nd in Asia.

 Conference

 The biggest yearly conference of SUST is International Conference on Engineering Research, Innovation and Education (ICERIE).
 In ICERIE, several hundred universities attend from different parts of the world and present research papers in the various fields of applied sciences, architecture, and engineering.